 - What do manufacturers know that your company may not?
 Manufacturers are investing millions of dollars in tooling costs to produce new replacement parts for the aftermarket collision repair industry.
 Because of the costs of producing these parts, manufacturers invest extensive research efforts in determining which parts will be produced.
 Thousands of these new parts are being determined each month and being tooled for production.

-- Determine aftermarket replacement parts that are CAPA and/or NSF certified.
+- Determine aftermarket replacement parts that are CAPA certified and/or CAPA Tier 1 verified.
 Many insurers are specifying more and more certified parts for collision repair.

 - Determine OEM parts that have been discontinued.
 The Partslink database encompasses all major manufacturers and models in the North American market.
 For close to 30 years, Partslink has been tracking the availability of OEM parts to the collision repair industry.